 Even before Pennsylvania legalized same sex marriage rights, New Jersey was already there.
 After a decades-long battle, the Garden State gave same sex couples the right get married (and divorced) in October of 2013.
-Previtera & Schimmel is licensed in both Pennsylvania and New Jersey and can help you in either state.
+Attorneys with Petrelli Previtera are licensed in both Pennsylvania and New Jersey and can help you in either state.

 Same-Sex Prenuptial Agreements In Philadelphia And Montgomery County, Pennsylvania